 • Turn Image Stabilization OFF when Shooting on a Sturdy Tripod.

 • White Balance – Auto White Balance.
 When shooting in RAW it doesn’t matter.

 • Use a Light Pollution Reducing Filter – Reduces Yellow Sodium Vapor Streetlight Colors.

 • Dress Warmly.
 Bring an Emergency Rain Poncho, Red LED Flashlights, Extra Camera Batteries and Extra AAA Lithium Batteries.

 Astrophotography Dew Remover – Use a Heated Lens Wrap

-One issue with Long Exposure Astrophotography on a cool night is Dew or Fog buildup on your Camera’s Lens.
+One issue with Long Exposure Astrophotography on a cool summer night is Dew or Fog buildup on your Camera’s Lens.
 When the surface of your Digital Camera Lens drops below the ambient temperature of the outside air, Dew or Fog starts to condense on the lens.
 Once your lens has been “fogged-up”, it no longer captures clear images and results in many blurry images.
 One inexpensive solution is to use an inexpensive Dew Remover Heated Lens Wrap.
 This low power 5W USB Powered Heated Lens Wrap prevents lens condensation and fogging-up by gently warming the lens on your Digital Camera and keeping dew or fog from forming.